kingkunle/kingkunle/README.md

 - 👋 Hi, I’m @kingkunle
-- 👀 I’m interested in Web Design
+- 👀 I’m interested in Machine Learning and Artifical Intelligence
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Phython
-- 💞️ I’m looking to collaborate on Wed Development
+- 💞️ I’m looking to collaborate on any cool project using phython
 - 📫 How to reach me kingkunle100@gmail.com

 <!---